-Effective January 1, 2015, we entered into a Services Agreement whereby Zenith supplies research services to us.
+We are party to a Services Agreement whereby Zenith supplies research services to us.
 The purpose of the agreement is to enable Resverlogix to obtain access to specialized research services on a more cost-effective basis than other alternatives.

 A description of related party transactions (specifically compensation expenses paid to key management personnel, including directors, whom are considered related parties under IFRS) can be found under "Related Party Transactions" in the MD&A for the year ended April 30, 2019.
-As at July 31, 2019, the transactions with related parties have not changed significantly from these descriptions.
+As at January 31, 2020, the transactions with related parties have not changed significantly from these descriptions.